Sanjay0302/Sensor-Workshop/Codes/Telegram/Telegram.md

 #define WIFI_SSID "YOUR_SSID"
 #define WIFI_PASSWORD "YOUR_PASSWORD"
 #define BOT_TOKEN "XXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"

-#define CHAT_ID "YOUR_CHAT_ID"            // Use @myidbot (IDBot) to find out the chat ID of an individual or a group
+// Use @myidbot (IDBot) to find out the chat ID of an individual or a group
-                                          // Also note that you need to click "start" on a bot before it can
+// Also note that you need to click "start" on a bot before it can message you

+#define CHAT_ID "YOUR_CHAT_ID"

 WiFiClientSecure secured_client;
 UniversalTelegramBot bot(BOT_TOKEN, secured_client);